 Other Benefits of Text Counseling

-For people that suffer from serious depression, sometimes even getting out of bed can be nearly impossible on bad days.
-This makes it difficult for them to be able to keep appointments, which makes traditional counseling seem impossible.
-Having the option to speak with a crisis counselor via text gives these people the option to get help without having to leave home.
-This is also true for other people who find leaving the house or talking to strangers to be emotionally difficult things, such as those who suffer from social anxiety problems or post-traumatic stress disorder.
-Instead of avoiding help due to these issues, they can text a crisis counselor whenever they need to.
+For people that experience serious depression, sometimes even getting out of bed can be nearly impossible on bad days.
+This makes it difficult for them to keep appointments, which makes traditional counseling seem impossible.
+Having the option to speak with a crisis counselor via text gives these people the option to get help without leaving home.
+This is also true for other people who find leaving the house or talking to strangers to be emotionally difficult, such as those who experience social anxiety problems or post-traumatic stress disorder.
+Instead of avoiding help due to these issues, they can text a crisis counselor whenever needed.

-Another benefit of using a crisis text line is being able to put your words down in written form, rather than having to speak them aloud.
+Another benefit of using a crisis text line is putting your words down in written form rather than speaking them aloud.
 Not only is this more comfortable for some people, but writing makes you slow down and think about what you want to say.
-It requires more thought, and can often help people consider their feelings more fully as they decide how best to express them to their crisis counselor.
-This is especially true for young people, who are typically more likely to text someone rather than call them.
-Because it is a form of communication that they are more comfortable with, text counseling can be more appealing as well as easier for them.
+It requires more thought and can often help people consider their feelings more fully as they decide how best to express them to their crisis counselor.
+This is especially true for young people, who are typically more likely to text someone than call them.
+Because it is a form of communication that they are more comfortable with, text counseling can be more appealing and easier.
 Crisis text lines are also a valuable resource for people who do not have health insurance and can’t afford access to a traditional therapist, which can cost upward of hundreds of dollars per visit.
-Because crisis text lines are staffed by volunteer crisis counselors, these services are free for anyone to use.
+Because volunteer crisis counselors staff crisis text lines, these services are free for anyone to use.

 5 Different Crisis Text Line Options

 As we stated before, you do not have to be in an actual crisis to utilize a text crisis line.
 These services’ trained crisis counselors can help with any mental health concern whenever you need to talk to someone.
-These services can also be helpful for people with friends or family members that are experiencing a crisis, or symptoms of depression, anxiety, domestic violence, abuse, addiction, or any other issues.
+These services can also help people with friends or family members experiencing a crisis, or symptoms of depression, anxiety, domestic violence, abuse, addiction, or any other issues.
 There are currently five different texting crisis counseling services available to people who need to talk with a crisis counselor, all of which comply with HIPAA regulations to protect users’ privacy.

 - The Trevor Project